Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Preliminary

-During the SOLVE phase, we cycle between different grids using the components obtained from the SETUP phase.
-First, pre-smoothing is performed on the fine grid; subsequently, the obtained residuals are transferred to the coarse grid via the interpolation operator for exact solution; then, the corrected residuals are transferred back to the fine grid via the lifting operator for post-smoothing.
-We present the above two stages in the form of the following two algorithm tables. \begin{small}
+During the SOLVE phase, we cycle recursively in V-, W-, F-, K- or any other scheme between different grids the components obtained from the SETUP phase.
+First, the pre-smoothing process is performed on the fine grid; subsequently, the obtained residual is transferred to the coarse grid via the restriction operator for an exact solution on the coarsest grid or an approximate recursive solution from the hierarchy of coarser grids; then, the corrected error solution is transferred back to the fine grid via the prolongation operator; finally, the resulting solution vector is updated via the post-smoothing process. { { The AMG component that performs the smoothing operation during either the pre-smoothing process or post-smoothing process is referred to as the smoother.
+Smoothers are generally classical one-level iterative algorithms for solving linear systems, such as the Jacobi method, Gauss-Seidel method, Symmetric Gauss-seidel method, and Chebyshev method.
+Throughout this study, the Gauss-Seidel method serves as the smoother in all AMG experiments.}}